2020 program registration is now open!

 In order to secure your enrollment you must provide the following, either online, at the CPCC office, or by attending a registration night at CPCC:

 2. $100 volunteer cheque postdated for August 31st OR $100 volunteer fee deposit (either returned week of Sept 1st or after volunteer commitment is fulfilled - 10 hrs).
-Must be submitted at time of registration, or dropped off to the canoe club office/mailbox with one week of registration.
+Must be submitted at time of registration, or dropped off to the canoe club office/mailbox within one week of registration.

 Payments may be sent at anytime throughout the Spring.